lrichter2/ELK-Stack-Project/README/README.md

 In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
 The load balancer’s targets are organized into the following availability zones.

-  Availability Zone 1:  DVWA 1 + DVWA 2
+..Availability Zone 1:  DVWA 1 + DVWA 2
-  Availability Zone 2:  ELK
+..Availability Zone 2:  ELK

-ELK Server Configuration
+**ELK Server Configuration**

 The ELK VM exposes an Elastic Stack instance.
 Docker is used to download and manage an ELK container.